Visit the Haut-Koenigsbourg Castle – Short guide

 Inside the castle

 Inside the towers and living quarters, some rooms are furnished with medieval furniture, others with more modern furniture from the time of the Kaiser.
-Rooms decorated with wood panelling, wooden galleries, the festival hall, the trophy room, the weapons room where some artillery pieces are displayed, the empress’s bedroom, the imperial kitchens (only accessible during unusual visits), the Kaiser’s room, with its 20th century frescoes and its painting of the imperial eagle on the ceiling
+A succession of wood-panelled rooms, wooden galleries, the banqueting hall, the trophy room, the weapons room, where some of the artillery pieces are on display, the empress’s bedroom, the imperial kitchens (only accessible during unusual tours), the Kaiser’s room, with its 20th-century frescoes and imperial eagle painting on the ceiling… Magnificent!

 Guided tours and animations